Kacper-Pietkun/Website---Favourite-Music/README.md

 MVC (without any framework)

 ### Language
-Website interface language is polish
+Website interface language is in polish

 ### Programming languages and libraries
  - HTML5